apache/cloudstack-www/blog/2022-11-30-cloudstack-collaboration-conference-2022-roundup.md

 <span ><strong><a title="StackBill - Simplified Cloud Management Platform" href="https://www.slideshare.net/ShapeBlue/stackbill-simplified-cloud-management-platform" target="_blank" rel="noopener">StackBill - Simplified Cloud Management Platform</a> - Rafi Md</strong></span>

-In this talk, Rafi shares the vision of StackBill and how they simplified cloud management with Apache Cloudstack.
+In this talk, Rafi shares the vision of StackBill and how they simplified cloud management with Apache CloudStack.
 Key challenges of Datacenters on becoming a Cloud Datacenter and how stackbill solves it.
 New Features of StackBill added 2022 which would help datacenter, enterprises and telcos on measuring and maximizing their business.

 <a href="https://www.youtube.com/watch?v=avGJLrOCVu0&list=PLnIKk7GjgFlYcKNbhYSgWGbJ8nJ0g496V&index=39" rel="noopener noreferrer" target="_blank"><img src="/img/imported/4f33a5fd-515f-4b21-8500-0e1bdfe9b264" alt="Rafi.png" width="750" height="393" /></a>